geospatialem/world-travels/README.md

 # World Travels
 A way to tell a story of world travels, in map form! :earth_americas:

-## Data notes
+## Photo Notes
-**No photos have been modified from their original version.** However, all have been reduced in size in order to load quickly on desktop, and mobile devices.
+**No photos have been modified from their original version.** However, all photos have been reduced in size to load quickly on desktop, and mobile devices.

+**All Photos © Kitty Hurley**

 ## Highlights
 ### Alaska